strimzi/strimzi-kafka-oauth/README.md

 The default value is '0', meaning 'no pause'.
 Provide the value greater than '0' to set the pause time between attempts in milliseconds:
 - `oauth.http.retry.pause.millis` (e.g.: "500" - if a retry is attempted, there will first be a half-a-second pause)

+### Configuring the SASL extensions

+If your Kafka Broker uses some other custom `OAUTHBEARER` implementation, you may need to pass it SASL extensions options.
+These are key:value pairs representing a client context, that are sent to the Kafka Broker when the new session is started.

+You can pass SASL extensions options by using `oauth.sasl.extension.` as a key prefix:
+- `oauth.sasl.extension.KEY` (e.g.: "VALUE" - replace KEY with the actual SASL extension key name, and VALUE with the actual value)

+For example, you could add multiple sasl extensions options: `oauth.sasl.extension.key1="value1" oauth.sasl.extension.key2="value2"`

 ### Configuring the re-authentication on the client